 - Borders in and of the EU: Geopolitics of the European integration, The external border regime of the EU, migrant deaths at the border (see our Dutch book: Beyond Fortress Europe (”Voorbij Fort Europa”),

-- Designing Borderlands: The development of cross-border governance and planning of borderlands (see for this, the book: Borderland, 2013),
+- Designing Borderlands and Borderscapes: The development of cross-border governance and planning of borderlands (see for this, the book: Borderland, 2013),

-- C/Artography: Mapping territories and borders, Freeing the Map: from Atlas to Hermes (see his co-authored blog CompasstoCartopolitics, and see his TEDxLecture: Free the Map
+- C/Artography: Mapping territories, borders and migration.
+Freeing the Map: from Atlas to Hermes (see the co-authored blog CompasstoCartopolitics, and see the TEDxLecture: Free the Map

-- Urban geopolitics and planning: glocal urban politics and identity, and geopolitics of capitalism
+- Urban geopolitics and planning: glocal borders, urban politics and identity, and geopolitics of capitalism

 In additon, he published more than 200 opinion articles and columns (see for an overview here) in national and international newspapers and magazines.
 Currently, he is a columnist for the Dutch national newspaper Volkskrant.nl and the Dutch regional newspaper De Gelderlander.
 Earlier, he was a columnist with the title ‘Ach, Europa’ for De Groene Amsterdammer (see for his ‘De Groene’ columns here) and also for the Radboud University magazine (VOXweb).
 He is a regular commentator (see for an overview here) for various Dutch media, such as the TV programmes Nieuwsuur, EenVandaag and Filosofisch Kwintet, the Radio stations Radio 1 and 5 and the national newspapers Volkskrant, Trouw, NRC, De Groene Amsterdammer, De Gelderlander.
 In addition, he is a commentator for various international media.